hackerb9/vt340test/flowcontrol.md

 <details><summary>Sidenote about propagation delay</summary>

-By default the threshold for sending XOFF is 64 bytes, which may seem surprisingly low for a buffer of 1024 bytes.
-This is likely chosen to accomodate propagation delay: if ^S/^Q are being sent literally across a network (as happens with ssh), it could take a long time before the flow of incoming data is stopped.
-1024-64 == 960 bytes remaining in the buffer.
-At 9600 baud, the buffer would fill in 100 milliseconds.
+* By default the threshold for sending XOFF is 64 bytes, which may seem surprisingly low for a buffer of 1024 bytes.
+* This is likely chosen to accomodate "propagation delay" .
+* If ^S/^Q are being sent literally across a network (as happens with ssh), it could take a relatively long time for the command to propagate and for the flow of incoming data to stop.
+* 1024-64 == 960 bytes remaining in the buffer.
+* At 9600 baud, the buffer would fill in 100 milliseconds.
-At 19,200 baud, it would be full in 50 ms.
+* At 19,200 baud, it would be full in 50 ms.
 </details>